-Online courses are no different from classroom courses.
+Expectations of attendance for online courses are not different from classroom courses.
 Student "attendance" in an online course is defined as active participation in the course as described in the course outline.
 Online courses have weekly mechanisms for student participation such as discussion questions, and completion and submission of assignments to track student attendance and participation.